 Friends of Trees will always strive to be a welcoming and safe place for everyone, regardless of age, ability, race, religion, sexual orientation, gender identity, political views or economic status.
 Without our volunteers, we are nothing.
 But together we do amazing things.

 This statement is included at the beginning of all Friends of Trees public planting events

 Equity is woven into the fabric of Friends of Trees’ programs, which rely on a number of community partnerships in order to share trees + community with as many communities and people as possible.
 Many of these partnerships involve financially investing in the community: Since 2010 Friends of Trees has invested more than $1 million in our partnerships, through contracts and other shared funding arrangements.

 - We contract with Verde and Wisdom of the Elders for help with planting site preparation, tree planting, and maintenance.

 - Utilizing the services of Lara Media Services for focus groups and video.

 - Chemawa Indian School students participating in every Salem-area planting event.

-- Portland Opportunities Industrialization Center youth interns receive stipends for job-training—including leadership opportunities—with Friends of Trees.
+- Youth interns from Portland Opportunities Industrialization Center and The Blueprint Foundation’s Grounding Waters Program receive stipends for job-training—including leadership opportunities—with Friends of Trees.